Skip to main content

 • For objects, action plans are written on the risk assessment forms.

-• For complex patients a personal handling profile is completed and added to the notes.
+• For complex patients a personal handling profile is completed and added to the notes and stored electronically.

 • Some risk assessments will lead to equipment adaptations or adjustments to reduce manual handling risks to the carer and or the patient.
 The proposed changes are likely to be more acceptable to the patient and their family if they have been fully involved in the assessment process and understand the purpose for which it has been carried out.

 • However, even where there has been involvement in the assessment, a minority of people are reluctant to address the risks identified.
-This places the service provider in a difficult situation as they have a duty with regard to staff health and safety and also the quality of care to the patient.
+This places the service provider in a difficult situation as they have a duty regarding colleague’s health and safety and the quality of care to the patient.
 It is not acceptable under health and safety legislation to allow unsafe work practices to continue.

 6 Training implications